dcramer/panelkit/README.md

 **NOT FINISHED**

 A tile designed for climate control.
+A single press opens climate configuration.

 `type`